DaveLobos/node-nginx-app/README.md

 ## Overview

-This project serves as a guide to setting up a local development environment using Minikube, NodeJS, and Nginx.
+This project serves as a template to setup a local development environment using Minikube, Skaffold, NodeJS, and Nginx.

 ## Requirements